Research-Squirrel-Engineers/DGUF_PointSamplingTool/Review_Draft.md

 The Graphical User Interface follows the rather decent overall design and logic of the QGIS tool dialogues: It opens up with an assistant that gives the user full control to choose the layer that holds as points the locations as well as the layers to be sampled.
 Furthermore the user has to indicate which attribute-values from the source and the sample layer(s) should be part of the resulting new point layer.
 When working with raster data this means the selection of the raster band.
 A second tab gives a preview of the attribute table.
 The third informs about the tool, which is the convention for QGIS Plugins.
 Here the warning that the tool does not align to multipoint-features is placed relatively well.
 There is however no logfile that facilitates the documentation and by that the reproducibility.

 Here we feel that the usability offers certain thresholds.
-Firstly, it would add to the usability, if one could include into the process also layers, which are not actively in display.
+Firstly, it would add to it, if one could include into the process also layers, which are not actively in display.
 Wherever granular vector data are involved QGIS considerably slows on computers which do not meet the special requirements of large data processing.
 A workaround applied often is to not display the data while processing them.
 From our experience researchers and students rely mostly on less powerful hardware.

 Secondly, depending on the number of fields the input point and the overlayed layers carry the selection of the attribute-fields quickly becomes confusing, tiring and facilitates errors.
 As an example, geodata on soil types often bring a quantity of attribute fields, so this may concern archaeologists.
 A possible solution could be a partition of the dialogues between source and overlayed layers as shown by the core plugin "intersection" for the geoprocessing of vector layers.

 Thirdly, the tool does not allow identical field names for the resulting point layer, as this would indeed complicate or even prevent the user to interpret the resulting layer correctly.
 Luckily enough the tool offers a way to rename the fields on the fly before starting the process.
-Still the renaming is restricted by the maximal length of 10 characters - longer entries get truncated.
+Still the renaming is restricted by the maximal length of ten characters - longer entries get truncated.
 In the reviewers experience this complicates matters in so far, as in combination of the lack of a logfile the comprehensibility of the resulting files is affected by this.

 If a polygon layer is joined with another layer (e.g. some further attributes from a csv file), it is not possible to query the linked attributes.
 This is may be circumvented by saving the joined dataset separately and then querying the new file.
 In some cases though, this is a step not necessarily integrated in the usual workflows of the user.